Douglas Hamilton

 - A global emission inventory of particulate phosphorus from fertilizer production and handling , (2025)

-- AERO-MAP: a data compilation and modeling approach to understand spatial variability in fine- and coarse-mode aerosol composition , ATMOSPHERIC CHEMISTRY AND PHYSICS (2025)
+- AERO-MAP: a data compilation and modeling approach to understand spatial variability in fine- and coarse-mode aerosol composition , Atmospheric chemistry and physics (2025)

-- CyanoHABs and CAPs: assessing community-based monitoring of PM2.5 with regional sources of pollution in rural, northeastern North Carolina , ENVIRONMENTAL SCIENCE-ATMOSPHERES (2025)
+- CyanoHABs and CAPs: assessing community-based monitoring of PM 2.5 with regional sources of pollution in rural, northeastern North Carolina , Environmental Science Atmospheres (2025)